-However if you still aren't sure about something, feel free to get in touch with our friendly team, we are here to help.
+However if you still aren't sure about something, feel free to get in touch with our friendly and professional team, we are here to help.

 You can phone The Salvation Army's Call Centre number 0800 53 00 00 and ask to be connected to your closest Oasis service.